BirdhouseHQ/qjson/README.md

 You can also create more advanced renderers that encode serialization and deserialization.
 These files have the extension `.rb` since they are just normal ruby files.
-They are evaluated in the context of a subclass of QJSON::Base.
+They are evaluated in the context of a subclass of `QJSON::Base`.

 ```ruby
 def to_json